DiegoDeberdt/SwingMVC/README.md

 This Java program is a Swing-based GUI application developed as a project for the University of Luxembourg.
 The application follows the Model-View-Controller (MVC) design pattern and includes multiple models, views, and controllers.

+## Features

+- **MVC Design Pattern**: The application follows the MVC design pattern, separating the data (models), user interface (views), and control logic (controllers).
+- **Swing GUI**: The application uses Java Swing to create a graphical user interface.
+- **Multiple Models and Views**: The application includes five different models and corresponding views, each representing different data and functionality.
+- **Interactive Panels**: The input and output panels allow user interaction and display the results.

 ![GIF](animation.gif)

 ## Project Structure